Discovering...

 2nd class

 The eastern trunk line crosses Morocco from the Atlantic to the Algerian border.
-After Fes, the train enters the Taza corridor -- a dramatic mountain pass between the Rif and Middle Atlas ranges.
-The landscape shifts from fertile western plains to the arid eastern steppe approaching Oujda.
-This is an adventure route for rail enthusiasts rather than a practical transport option (flying is faster).
-The overnight departure allows sleeping through the long journey, arriving in Oujda by morning.
-Oujda is the gateway to the Beni Snassen mountains and the Algerian border region.
+Past Fes, the train enters the Taza corridor -- a dramatic mountain pass between the Rif and Middle Atlas ranges.
+The landscape shifts from fertile western plains to arid eastern steppe near Oujda.
+This is an adventure route for rail enthusiasts more than a practical transport option.
+The overnight departure lets you sleep through the long haul, arriving in Oujda by morning.

-Tip: Consider the overnight train to save on accommodation.
-Bring food and water as the cafe car may have limited options on this route.
-The Taza mountain section is the scenic highlight.
+Tip: Bring your own food and water.
+The cafe car may have limited options on this route.
+The Taza mountain section is the scenic highlight -- try to be awake for it.

 from 50 MAD